bragajj/TIRG-BonnFurniture/README.md

 by Jeffrey Braga, Doris Chia-ching Lin

-This project is an attempt to use TIRG function for image retrieval with new furniture style dataset.
-The originally code was published with the paper:
+This project is an attempt to use TIRG function for image retrieval with a new furniture style dataset.
+The original code was published with the paper:

 **<a href="https://arxiv.org/abs/1812.07119">Composing Text and Image for Image Retrieval - An Empirical Odyssey
 </a>**